Conductor/Director Summit Sound

 Linda is a former singer with Schola Cantorum of Fort Worth, Littleton Chorale, and Colorado Symphony Chorus.

-Linda teaches piano and is a member of National Music Teachers Association.
-She also has taught for Yamaha International School of Music, and California Adult Continuing Education.
+A member of National Music Teachers Association, she has taught for Yamaha International School of Music and Adult Continuing Education.